HISKP-LQCD/sLapH-projection-NG/doc/Manual.md

 Correlation functions with operators from different irreps should just vanish.
 We can just pick a few examples and see how that works out.

-## Old projection code

-Using Markus' projection code we can take correlators on a single gauge configuration and project them to some irrep and momenta.
-The numeric results should be exactly the same.

 <!-- Links to Wolfram Language reference -->